thycotic-ps/secretserver/discovery/windows-local-services/readme.md

 ## Prerequisites

-- A Secret Server instance version 10.1.0 or newer with a premium add-on or Enterprise Plus
+- A Secret Server instance version 10.1.0 or newer with a Professional add-on or Platinum License
 - A PowerShell implementation enabled and working properly on the Distributed Engines.
     - See Configuring WinRM for PowerShell - https://docs.delinea.com/online-help/secret-server/api-scripting/configuring-winrm-powershell/index.htm
 - Download and run WellnessChecker tool on the Distributed Engines